• Go to app

 • Don’t forget to wear an undergarment or the nagajuban before the kimono.

-• Wear white socks when wearing a kimono in Japan.
+• Wear white socks when wearing a Japanese kimono.
 Bare feet = not allowed.

-Here are more do’s and don’ts you should know before going to Japan!
+Here are some more do’s and don’ts you should know before going to Japan!

 1. Tokyo